ValeriiaMur/React_trivia_app/README.md

 ## Additional features that I want to add:

 Unfortunately, I didnt have a lot of time for this project but I had a lot of fun!
-I know that this small app needs a lot of refactoring anf here are only the few things I would add to it:
+I know that this small app needs a lot of refactoring and here are only the few features I would like to add to it:

-# Use Redux or Context API to manage state
+- Use Redux or Context API to manage state
-#
+- Connect a database, add data persistence
+- Add game history
+- Allow a user to enter a name when starting a game
+- Add more statistics
+- Add a menu
+- right now, users are able to skip the questions.
+Ideally, I woudn't allow it and would check if the person answered before going to the next question.
+- display a different message on the final page depending on the score